LED Colour Light Therapy Facial

 It Sounds Like Magic, but there are a lot of studies that back it all up.

-Who Is a Good Candidate For an LED Treatment?
+So Who Is a Good Candidate For an LED Treatment?

 How Does It Feel?

-LED Light Therapy is NOT For Everyone
+LED Light Therapy is Not For Everyone

-Herbs and over the counter medications such as Psoralen and St. John’s Wort can also cause sensitivity to light.
+Specific medications or conditions can cause a person to develop sensitivity to light or even have a seizure.
+Herbs and over the counter medications such as Psoralen and St. John’s Wort can also cause a sensitivity to light.

 Check with your doctor before booking an appointment.

-If you have an open wound or an active skin infection.
+- have an active skin infection.

-Ask your doctor how long you should wait before you can have an LED light therapy treatment.
+You should always ask your doctor how long you should wait before you can have an LED light therapy treatment.

-Can I Use It At Home?
+Can You Use an LED Light At Home?